ramnathnayak07/Brick-Crash/README.md

 # Brick Crash

 Brick Crash is a fun arcade game where you control a paddle to bounce a ball and break colorful, animated bricks.
 Clear all the bricks to advance while avoiding losing the ball.
-With vibrant, color-changing bricks and 3 lives to play with, aim for the highest score!!!
+With vibrant, color-changing bricks and 3 lives to play with, aim for the highest score!!

 Features: